Gorath - Boss Fight (short version)

 Trigger Event:

-As the players defeat the last of his loyal soldiers, the Minotaur Commander collapses to one knee among the corpses of his kin.
+As the players defeat the last of his loyal soldiers, the Gorath collapses to one knee among the corpses of his kin.
 He surveys the battlefield, a single tear streaking through soot and blood.
-The orb in his left hand, lodged deep within his flesh, it glows violet and hums violently.
+The orb in his left hand, lodged deep within his flesh, glows violet and begins to hum violently.

 Barrier Activation: Reactive Origin

-The Minotaur now bears a semi-liquid black-and-purple barrier swirling like sentient ooze across his body.
+The Minotaur now bears a large black cloud swirling around the orb, and when out of the orb, it is a semi-liquid black-and-purple barrier lumping like sentient ooze across his body.
 The orb remains embedded in his left hand, still flickering with the stolen souls.

 Type of Barrier: